Norwegian Guide and Scout Association: Activities

 The main activities of the Norges speiderforbund takes place in work units (see age groups above) in Scout groups.
 The meetings are regular, often weekly, and with several trips a year.
 Most Scout groups offer their members a camp of about one week's duration each summer.

 NSF also have some events on the regional and federation level.
 At the federal level there's national jamboree, held every four years.
 The last Norwegian national Jamboree was held in Bodø in 2017, as the 2021 national Jamboree could not be held due to the COVID-19 pandemic.

+At an international level, NSF along with Norges KFUK-KFUM-speidere are due to host Roverway in 2024.
+The motto of this event is ‘North of the Ordinary’.

 Regional competitions are where patrols compete in Scouting skills.
 The best patrols in each region qualify for the Norwegian Scouting Championships.
 Each national Scouting championship and region banner competition lasts a weekend.
 Some typical exercises during these events are the orienteering, the pioneering, circular track with nature study, citizenship and first aid.

 As part of the Norges Speiderforbund of Community Involvement, the Scout campaign has been held every year since 2004.
 This is a fundraiser that goes to NRC projects.